sarsko/CreuSAT/README.md

 It currently has the following features:
 - Clause analysis with clause learning
+- Unit propagation
-- Unit propagation with two watched literals
+- Two watched literals (2WL) with blocking literals and circular search
-- The Variable Move To Front (VMTF) decision heuristic
+- The variable move-to-front (VMTF) decision heuristic
 - Phase saving
 - Backtracking of the trail to asserting level
 - Exponential moving averages (EMA) based restarts